Casamance River

 Best Time to Visit

-The best time to visit the Casamance River is during the dry season, which runs from November to May.
-This is when the weather is most pleasant, with mild temperatures and little to no rainfall.
-The wet season, from June to October, can be quite challenging due to heavy rains and the risk of flooding.
-It’s best to avoid this period if possible.
+The ideal time to explore the Casamance River is during the dry season, from November to May.
+This period offers mild temperatures and minimal rainfall, making it perfect for outdoor activities.
+The rainy season, from June to October, can bring heavy rains and potential flooding, which might disrupt travel plans.

 How to Get There